 The United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) provides education, health, relief and social services, microfinance, housing and infrastructure support to approximately 5 million registered Palestine refugees in Jordan, Lebanon, Syria, the West Bank and the Gaza Strip.
-Established by the UN in 1949 to carry out direct relief and works programmes for Palestine refugees, the Agency began operations in 1950.
+Established by the United Nations (UN) in 1949 to carry out direct relief and works programmes for Palestine refugees, the Agency began operations in 1950.
 In the absence of a solution to the Palestine refugee problem, the General Assembly has repeatedly renewed UNRWA's mandate.
 Among United Nations Agencies, UNRWA is unique in delivering services directly to beneficiaries.

 Over the past years, the EU has been providing financial temporary support to the PA and UNRWA to maintain the viability of the two-state solution and sustain the delivery of essential public services to the entire Palestinian population.
-The aim of this Action is to contribute to the UNRWA's 2014 Regular Budget to sustain the delivery of essential public services to the Palestinian refugees.
-Continued EU support to UNRWA is an essential element of the EU strategy for the Middle-East Peace Process, in particular EU commitment to keep a close watch on the refugee issue, including during final status negotiations.
+The aim of this Action is to contribute to the UNRWA's 2015 Regular Budget to sustain the delivery of essential public services to the Palestinian refugees.
+Continued EU support to UNRWA is an essential element of the EU strategy for the Middle-East

-1 This designation does not entail any recognition of Palestine as a state and is without prejudice to positions on the recognition of Palestine as a state.
+This designation shall not be construed as recognition of a State of Palestine and is without prejudice to individual positions of the Member States on this issue.